-As with any piece of software, WordPress is prone to get hacking or simply to crash for no reason.
+As with any piece of software, WordPress is prone to get hacked or crashing when you expect it the least.

 What to look for on a WordPress backup system